mpournaras/UFOs/README.md

 The scaling on my browser (Google Chrome) was not ideal either.
 It was a full page of information but the font was small on my very standard monitor.
 Zooming helped but I would like to not have to do that.
 Perhaps have it auto scale to the monitor.

 ### Recommendations:
 1. The next addition to the filters should be to add a trim function.
 This would allow it to catch spaces at the end of words and allow for various character cases at the beginning or end of words.
-San Diego for example had 3 sighings in January 2010
+San Diego for example had 3 sightings in January 2010.
-2.

 ![Pic 4](https://github.com/mpournaras/UFOs/blob/main/static/images/trim.PNG)

 2. A date range could be preferable than a singular date.
 It would be understandable to not know the single date you would be looking for.
 Perhaps, the UFO Sightings occur more frequently in a specific month instead of a specific day within the month.
 I would recommend to add a filter function to include a date range as the filter to aid in the investigation of UFO Sightings.
-San Diego for example had 3 sighings in January 2010
+San Diego for example had 3 sightings in January 2010

 ![Pic 5](https://github.com/mpournaras/UFOs/blob/main/static/images/date.PNG)